Niyishi/Pascalos/README.md

 # Pascalos
 Pascal Niyishoborabyose is a dedicated medium-voltage lineman based in Musanze, Rwanda.
+He has been working as an Electrical Supervisor for 1 year and has been a lineman since 2019 until now at Rwanda Energy Group.
+Pascal is passionate about distribution networks and retail of electricity to end-users and customer services.
+In addition to this Electrical Supervisor and lineman responsibilities, Pascal volunteers as electrician maintenance in ES Gahunga, where I restored the current due to the different issues and replaced the old one.
+He holds an advanced diploma in Electrical and Electronic Engineering in Alternative Energy and National Advanced Certificate in Electricity